 - For this Great Ocean Road Photography Tour we are traveling in a comfortable air-conditioned vehicle and doing a circuit trip along the Great Ocean Road and around the extraordinary coast of Port Campbell, 12 Apostles, Gibson Steps, Loch Ard Gorge, The Razorback, The Island Archway, Hopetoun Falls, the Californian Redwood forest and more.
 This tour begins and ends in Melbourne.

-- We meet on Friday (Meeting Point) at State Road 50 Southbank, Melbourne CBD (opposite Crown car park ) and start our journey of the day at 10:30 am for a sunset photography workshop along the Great Ocean Road.
+- We will meet at the Sky Bus drop of point Southbank, Melbourne CBD (opposite Crown car park ), and start our journey of the day at 10:00 am for a sunset photography workshop along the Great Ocean Road.

-- At the following days, after photographing and watching the sunrise in the mornings, we will visit various amazing photo opportunities along the coast and inland.
+- The following days, after photographing and watching the sunrise in the mornings, we will visit various amazing photo opportunities along the coast and inland.

-- We finishing the tour with photographing the sunset and then drive back to Melbourne (late arrival expected).
+- We finishing the tour by photographing the sunset and then drive back to Melbourne (late arrival expected).

 - How to photograph stunning waterfalls.